Prahtz/recurrent-ppo-atari/README.md

 where `<checkpoint_path>` is the path of the file containing the actor-critic network's weights.

 If you want additional information, simply run `main.py` or `evaulate.py` adding `--help` as argument.

+**Note** that if you want to run your own training configuration, you must also declare your `wandb` entity and project name in the configuration file.